 2 Credits: Information Technology

-Upon completing this session, you should be able to:
+Upon completing this course, you should be able to:

 CFP Notice: Not all courses that qualify for CFP® credit are registered by Western CPE.
 If a course does not have a CFP registration number in the compliance section, the continuing education will need to be individually reported with the CFP Board.
 For more information on the reporting process, required documentation, processing fee, etc., contact the CFP Board.
 CFP Professionals must take each course in it’s entirety, the CFP Board DOES NOT accept partial credits for courses.